Skip to main content

 • Proposed projects for the Grant Performance Period cannot be listed or claimed, in part or in whole, under any previous or current Federal grant or current grant application; and

-• History of prior funding under Federal NSGP.
+• History of prior funding under Federal NSGP and State funded NSGP-IL.

 NSGP-IL Maximum Award - Eligible applicants with one site may apply for up to $150,000 for that site.
 Applicants with multiple sites may apply for up to $150,000 per site, for up to three sites, for a maximum of $450,000 per applicant.
-If an applicant applies for projects at multiple sites, regardless of whether the projects are similar in nature, it must include an assessment of the vulnerability and risk unique to each site.
+If an applicant applies for projects at multiple sites, regardless of whether the projects are similar in nature, each site must have its own application and include an assessment of the vulnerability and risk unique to each site.
 Failure to do so may be cause for rejection of the application.

-IEMA will issue these competitive grants to applicants that are approved by IEMA.
+IEMA-OHS will issue these competitive grants to applicants that are approved by IEMA-OHS.
 The period of performance is 36 months.

 Training costs are allowed under this program only as described in the Notice of Funding Opportunity.
 Allowable training activities are active shooter training and evacuation and security training for employees.

 Security enhancements must be for the locations that the not-for-profit occupies at the time of the application, and the projects must be fully completed during the three-year performance period.
-In addition, only one facility per Application is allowed and it must be for a physical address and not a PO Box.
+In addition, only one facility per Application is allowed and it must be for a physical address.
+P.O.
+Boxes not allowed.
 Also, each organization is limited to $450,000 (maximum of 3 applications) for the cumulative total of all Application submissions.

-A completed grant application package must include the following 6 items:
+Eligible applicants should download the funding announcements: SFY25 NSGP-IL Notice of Funding Opportunity (NOFO), for more information.
+A completed grant application package must include the following six items:

-1. NSGP-IL Application with AEL Numbers included in the Target Hardening bottom section.
-Please save the Application with the title as: NSGP_IL_2023_NAME OF ORGANIZATION
+1. NSGP-IL Application with AEL Numbers included in the Target Hardening section.
+Please save the Application with the title as: NSGP_IL_2025_NAME OF ORGANIZATION

 4. Attachment A Application Contact Information (Must include Zip + 4 digits)